Omkie-111/Urine_strip_color_detector/README.md

 # Urine_strip_color_detector
 A Web Interface that allows users to upload an image of their urine strip and identify the colors on the strip.

+## Features
+**Upload Urine Strip Images:** Users can upload images of urine strips using a simple form.
+**Color Analysis:** The app uses OpenCV and scikit-learn's KMeans clustering to analyze the uploaded image and extract the dominant colors.
+**Results Display:** After analysis, the dominant colors are displayed in a user-friendly JSON format on the result page.

 ## Requirements

 - Python 3.8+